 And why would you do such a thing?

-In my experience, it’s best to harvest rose hips after they turn red or bright orange.
+In my experience, it’s best to harvest rose hips in the fall, after they turn red or bright orange.
 Better yet, after they’ve been kissed by frost.

 To dry hips, spread them on a cookie sheet.
 Place them in an oven set on the lowest setting.
 I prefer to use a food dehydrator.
 My favorite is the Excalibur.
 Or, depending on the humidity where you live, you can simply put them in a dark, well-ventilated area.
 After drying, store them in glass jars in a dark, cool place.